puter-nyaani-Soma/prakriti-analysis/readme.md

 - **Machine Learning Algorithms:** The model employs various ML algorithms, such as regression, classification, or clustering, to train predictive models based on Prakriti data.
 - **Model Evaluation:** The model assesses the performance of trained ML models using appropriate evaluation metrics.
 - **Prediction Generation:** Once the ML models are trained and evaluated, the model generates predictions or classifications based on new input data related to Prakriti.
+- **Deeplearning Algorithm:** The model employs deep learning algorithms to classify the prakriti
 - **Model Deployment:** The model provides guidelines or scripts for deploying the ML model into a production environment, allowing for real-time predictions or integration with other systems.

 ## Prerequisites